The critical variational setting for stochastic evolution equations: Introduction

 In the paper we prove well-posedness for \eqref{eq:SEEintro} in the critical variational setting, i.e. assuming \eqref{eq:ABstruc}, a coercivity condition, and a local Lipschitz condition.
-The main results for the abstract stochastic evolution equation \eqref{eq:SEEintro} are \begin{itemize} \item Global well-posedness (Theorems \ref{thm:globalclas} and \ref{thm:globaleta0}); \item Continuous dependency on the initial data (Theorems \ref{thm:contdepdata} and \ref{thm:contdepdataII}). \end{itemize} The abstract results are applied to the following examples: \begin{itemize} \item Stochastic Cahn--Hilliard equation (Section \ref{ss:CH}); \item Stochastic Tamed Navier-Stokes equations (Section \ref{ss:TSNS}); \item Generalized Burgers equations (Section \ref{ss:second}); \item Allen-Cahn equation (Section \ref{ss:AllenCahn}); \item A quasi-linear equations of second order (Section \ref{ss:quasi}); \item Stochastic Swift-Hohenberg equations (Section \ref{ss:SH}). \end{itemize} Some of the applications have not been considered before, because the classical variational framework was not applicable.
-In all cases the proofs are new and lead to new insights.
-The new variational setting avoids local monotonicity and boundedness, and thus leads to less restrictions.
+The main results for the abstract stochastic evolution equation \eqref{eq:SEEintro} are \begin{itemize} \item global existence and uniqueness (Theorems \ref{thm:globalclas} and \ref{thm:globaleta0}); \item continuous dependency on the initial data (Theorem \ref{thm:contdepdata}). \end{itemize} The abstract results are applied to the following examples: \begin{itemize} \item stochastic Cahn--Hilliard equation (Section \ref{ss:CH}); \item stochastic tamed Navier-Stokes equations (Section \ref{ss:TSNS}); \item generalized Burgers equations (Section \ref{ss:second}); \item Allen-Cahn equation (Section \ref{ss:AllenCahn}); \item a quasi-linear equations of second order (Section \ref{ss:quasi}); \item stochastic Swift-Hohenberg equation (Section \ref{ss:SH}). \end{itemize} Some of these equations have been considered in the literature before using different methods.
+However, the classical variational framework was not applicable.
+In any case the proofs we present are new and lead to new insights.
+Our new variational setting avoids local monotonicity and boundedness, and thus leads to less restrictions.
 Many more applications could be considered, but to keep the paper at a reasonable length, we have to limit the number of applications.
 We kindly invite the reader to see what the new theory brings for his/her favorite SPDEs.